Robert A. Lamb: Career

 Right after completing his Ph.D., Lamb moved to the United States and joined The Rockefeller University, New York for a postdoctoral program in virology.
 At The Rockefeller University, he worked with Purnell Choppin.
 Lamb was appointed assistant professor at The Rockefeller University in 1977, leaving the institute in 1982.
 In 1983, he joined Northwestern University as an associate professor where he established the Lamb Laboratory.

 The University of Cambridge awarded Lamb an Sc.D. in 1990 and Northwestern University appointed him the John Evans Professor of Molecular and Cellular Biology.
 In 1991, he joined the Howard Hughes Medical Institute as an investigator.
 He was appointed president of the American Society for Virology for a one-year term in 2001.
 Lamb became Fellow of the American Association for the Advancement of Science in 1999, elected to the National Academy of Sciences in 2003 and Fellow of the American Academy of Arts and Sciences in 2007.
 In 2010, the University of Birmingham awarded him an Sc.D. honoris causa.

-He was appointed chair of the Department of Molecular Biosciences at Northwestern University in 2011 and served in this position until 2017.
+Lamb was appointed chair of the Department of Molecular Biosciences at Northwestern University in 2011 and served in this position until 2017.
 In 2016, he was appointed the Kenneth F. Burgess Professor at Northwestern University.

 From 1987 to 1993, Lamb was ane editor of the Journal of Virology and from 1994 to 2012, he was the editor-in-chief of Virology.
 He served on the editorial board of Cell from 2006 to 2015.
 Lamb has been a member and chair of the Study Group on Paramyxoviridae, International Committee on the Taxonomy of Viruses, since 1997.